 Exploring this interesting Rainforest is made easy with the many boardwalks.
 These are elevated paths that lead you through the forest while protecting the fragile environment.
 Boardwalks are generally a couple of hundred meters long, with viewpoints and rest areas in between.
 Here are some of the best boardwalks in the Daintree Rainforest:

 - Marrdja boardwalk: If you are interested in the evolution of land plants this is a walk for you.
-Signs explain the 400 million years of evolution from among different ferns, cycads, ancient pines, primitive flowers and more.
+Signs explain the 400 million years of evolution of different ferns, cycads, ancient pines, primitive flowers, and more.

 - Dubuji boardwalk: Mangroves and vast beaches are what you can expect from this boardwalk.

-- Jindalba boardwalk: Look down into the forest, as this boardwalk is elevated up to 4 meters above the ground.
-It crosses creeks and swampy areas and from the information signs you learn everything about the development and evolving of different species.
+- Jindalba boardwalk: Look down into the forest as this boardwalk is elevated up to 4 meters above the ground.
+It crosses creeks and swampy areas and from the information signs, you learn everything about the development and evolution of different species.

 - Bush-tucker boardwalk: An interesting boardwalk if you are interested in the indigenous people.
 Along the boardwalk is information provided about what trees, plants, and fruits they used for food, medicines, and tools.